 But why is this period so busy?
 Stuart Mills from Rickman Properties has an idea.
 “The reason?
 All those lovely new phones and iPads.
 It is also one of the few holidays that the family will be all together and most likely at home.
 This means that any discussions about a move can be had, viewings can be done with all the decision makers present, adults and children, and with a coming New Year, what better than a new home?” he asks.

 Spring is a popular time to buy and sell, but winter has its benefits, too.

-“Sometimes stepping into a bright, warm, cosy home on a bitterly cold day or drizzly evening can have just as positive an effect as viewing a property on a warm summer day,” said Ben Whiting from Victorstone.
+“Sometimes stepping into a bright, warm, cosy home on a bitterly cold day or drizzly evening can have just as positive an effect as viewing a property on a warm summer day,” said Victorstone.

-She has some tips for winter viewings, too.
-“Always arrange viewings in the daylight.
+Tip: Try to arrange viewings in the daylight.
 If you arrange a viewing after work at 6pm, you won’t get the true experience of the property, especially if there are grounds to explore.
-It is important to view them before the night draws in.”
+It is important to view them before the night draws in.

 Richard Stovold from Seymours said: “Although there are downsides to house hunting over the festive season, the benefits can outweigh the drawbacks.
 Houses that are available for sale over the Christmas period have often either been on the market for a while or are very new to the market.
 This means that sellers are likely to be eager to secure a sale, giving buyers greater control as they find themselves in a much better bargaining position.”

 Simon Davies from Norman F Brown completely agrees.